 Push to popularize pawpaw — the elusive fruit that grows on farms in 40 states

-There's a fruit that grows on farms in 40 states.
-It is native to much of the eastern U.S., and it has its own song.
+There is a fruit that grows on farms in 40 states.
+It's native to much of the Eastern U.S., and it even has its own song.

 (SOUNDBITE OF SONG, "WAY DOWN YONDER IN THE PAW PAW PATCH")